FAA Declares MacBooks with Defective Batteries Won’t Fly on US Flights

 Federal regulators are using every tool at their disposal to address the hazards posed by lithium batteries, especially in air transport—including civil penalties for noncompliant lithium battery shipments.
 When a Hong Kong technology company allegedly shipped 30 lithium-ion batteries undeclared in 2017, FAA issued a $160,500 civil penalty the following year.

-Two Weeks Left—Shipping Lithium Batteries Live WebinarJoin us on September 10 for our Shipping Lithium Batteries webinar training.
+Shipping Lithium Batteries Live WebinarJoin us four Shipping Lithium Batteries webinar training.
 Learn from an expert instructor from any internet connection to get up to date on the latest hazmat shipping regulations for lithium batteries.
 Meet US DOT, IATA DGR, and IMDG Code DG training requirements and build the knowledge and skills to keep your lithium battery shipments in compliance via ground, air or vessel.

 Find a Post